GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 What sets time axis apart from the other kinds of plot axes is the numerous ways in which we may want to tick and annotate the axis.
-Not only do we have both primary and secondary annotation items but we also have interval annotations versus tickmark annotations, numerous time units, and several ways in which to modify the plot.
+Not only do we have both primary and secondary annotation items but we also have interval annotations versus tick-mark annotations, numerous time units, and several ways in which to modify the plot.
 We will demonstrate this flexibility with a series of examples.
 While all our examples will only show a single *x*\ -axis (south, selected via **-BS**), time-axis